luxalpa/lux-ik/README.md

 - Docs, Examples
 - More complex joint limits (user defined functions)
 - Springy weights
+- Option to use Transforms instead of Mat4's

 ## Contributing
 If you want to contribute, please open an issue.